Last updated July 14th, 2024.

 We therefore cannot suggest buying real estate in Nagoya for investment purposes.
 The city doesn’t have any long-term growth drivers like Tokyo or Osaka… and doesn’t have Sapporo’s strong tourism appeal either.

-Hiring Real Estate Agents in Japan
+Finding a Good Real Estate Agent in Japan

 If you’re a local, dealing with realtors in Japan is relatively simple.
 Property agents are ubiquitous across the country.
 Just step into a realtor’s office located in the area where you want to buy or rent and begin your search from there.